-For example, incubators have a tendency to evaporate some of a sample’s oils due to cold spots, which, if not discovered in time, can lead to the growth of mold and destroyed samples, making monitoring of humidity in an incubator paramount.
-Temperature readings can also help identify such cold spots.
+For example, incubators have a tendency to evaporate some of a sample’s oils due to cold spots, which, if not discovered in time, can lead to the growth of mold and destroyed samples,making it crucial to have an incubator monitoring system with humidity measurement capabilities crucial.

 Additionally, monitoring CO2/O2 levels (the basis of all living things) is a key metric as CO2 levels can help determine pH (spikes in pH can, of course, have an immediate, adverse impact).
 Even something as basic as the door to every incubator should be monitored, as a door accidentally left open for even a matter of seconds can lead to temperature and CO2/O2 level changes (see Figure 1).